HackYourFutureBelgium/home/curriculum/precourse.md

 ### Git and GitHub

 Git and GitHub are how you will do _everything_ while at HackYourFuture.
 Homework submission, Sunday classes, projects, collaboration, coach feedback, _everything_!
-The more time you spend studying Git and GitHub before class starts, the easier it will be to focus on the fun stuff.
+The more time you spend studying Git and GitHub before the classes starts, the easier it will be to focus on the fun stuff.

 - [Git and GitHub for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV)
   - :egg: 1.1, 1.2, 1.3, 1.4